 3) And you can click here to listen to a version of "Magic To Do" from PIPPIN that I recorded with Doug Hammer and Mike Callahan.

 8) Molly Ruggles, Carole Bundy and I have released five songs to various streaming platforms. to various digital music platforms.
 You are welcome to sample them by clicking on their titles — "Simple Rules" (written by Molly), "The Beauty All Around" (written by me), "The Garden Song" (written by Dave Mallett), "A Beating Heart" (written by me) and "The Surrey With The Fringe On Top" (written by Rodgers & Hammerstein).

 9) Our planet's climate equilibrium continues to swing more and more wildly out of balance.
-You can click here to listen to a song I wrote inspired by our deeply-rooted human denial about climate catastrophe called "We're Running A Big Experiment."
+You can click here to listen to a song I wrote inspired by our tragic human denial about climate catastrophe called "We're Running A Big Experiment."